Skip to content

 Naturalisation refers to the legal process of attaining citizenship of a foreign country.
 The requirements for becoming a naturalised German citizen are governed by Section 10, para.
 1 of the Nationality Act.

-On January 19, 2024, the German Bundestag passed the law to modernize nationality law – this came into force from 27 June 2024.
+On January 19, 2024, the German Bundestag passed the law to modernise nationality law – this came into force on 27 June 2024.

 Acquiring German citizenship through naturalisation is the most common path for South Africans.
-Understanding the procedure is crucial to make an informed decision.
+Understanding the procedure is crucial to making an informed decision.

 This article does not apply to the so-called “Gastarbeitergeneration“.